 Dealing with Uncooperative Insurance

 Thankfully, our client did carry Uninsured/Underinsured Motorist coverage (UIM), but until we filed suit against them, they had not budged on a $25,000 offer.
-This meant that after medical bills and lost wages alone began to approach $200,000, with no immediate end in sight, insurances final offer was just $75,000
+This meant that after medical bills and lost wages alone began to approach $200,000, with no immediate end in sight, the insurance company's final offer was just $75,000

-After a back and forth with insurance that spanned months and extended UIM coverage of $250,000 rather than the $100,000 they had initially purported to have available, our team discovered our client had $100,000 in health as well as $250,000 in UIM available to her.
-Her insurance also failed to offer any explanation or justification of the value of their incredibly low initial offer and initially claimed our client was not eligible for benefits they were entitled to.
+After a back and forth negotiation with the insurance company that spanned months and extended UIM coverage of $250,000 rather than the $100,000 they had initially purported to have available, our team discovered our client had a great deal of previously undisclosed insurance coverage available to her.
+Her insurance carrier also failed to offer any explanation or justification of the value of their incredibly low initial offer and initially claimed our client was not eligible for benefits they were entitled to.

 Once the insurance company refused to justify their initial offer and revealed the proper amount of coverage available, we demanded the full amount available to our client from both Uninsured Motorist and Health, totaling $350,000 to go along with the $50,000 from the at fault driver.

-Without having to go to trial we we're able to improve their insurance companies offer from $25,000 to $350,000 earning our client more than 10 times what insurance offered before they came to us.
+Without having to go to trial we we're able to improve their insurance companies offer from $25,000 to $350,000 earning our client more than 10 times what the insurance companies had offered before they came to us.
+This settlement provided much-needed peace of mind and security to our client so that she could get the medical care and attention she deserved and needed in order to make a full recovery from this life-changing car accident.